Anchusa strigosa: Description

-The Italian bugloss is very similar to Anchusa strigosa in as far as its blue flower is concerned, but differs from Anchusa strigosa by its soft hairs which are not prickly.
+The Italian bugloss is very similar to A. strigosa in as far as its blue flower is concerned, but differs from A. strigosa by its soft hairs which are not prickly.
 In taste, the cooked tender leaves of the Italian bugloss are preferable to the strigose bugloss, but from the flowers of both species can be made a sweet condiment.